 I conduct mappings and analyses of statistics from an equality perspective.
 Do you want to make a survey to collect data and get information?
 I can help you with that.
 I also take care of the important part that takes place after you have got your data.
 How can we work with and understand statistics about equality?
 What does it say?
 How can we analyse it to learn about causes and consequenses?
 To make an actual plan to create change, having good data about the situation is not enough.
 We also need to know how to interpret it.

 To get a complete understanding of (in)equality, we need to look at other grounds for discrimination than gender, for example ethnicity, age, disability, and sexual orientation.
-That’s important in order to not forget about certain groups of people in the analysis.
+It’s important in order to not forget about certain groups of people in the analysis.
 How different grounds for discrimination are connected and overlap each other is called intersectionality.
 In my analyses, the intersectional perspective is a matter of course.

 Statistics projects I have been working on for clients include an intersectional analysis of causes and consequenses from the cradle to the grave, a mapping of writings about racism and homophobia in official documents, and an analysis of the results of a survey sent to women’s shelters.